cfshi/coronavirus/MREB.app.md

 # 11.1 Describe sequentially, and in detail all data collection procedures in which the research participants will be involved (e.g., paper and pencil tasks, interviews, focus groups, lab experiments, participant observation, surveys, physical assessments etc. —this is not an exhaustive list).
 Include information about who will conduct the research (include tasks done by assistants, translators, transcriptionists etc.), how long it will take, where data collection will take place, and the ways in which data will be collected (e.g., computer responses, handwritten notes, audio/video/photo recordings etc.).

-The recruitment post will be circulated on social media.
-The potential participants who views the message and shows interest in the study will proceed to the survey.
-The potential participants will first read the study summary and information and consent terms.
-Once they decide to proceed and agree with the term (i.e. age 16 or older), they will start the survey.
-The potential participants are informed that they can stop the participation anytime during the survey.
+Potential participants will first read the study summary and information and consent terms.
+Once they decide to proceed and agree with the terms, they will start the survey.
+The potential participants are informed that they can stop participation at any time during the survey.
 When they complete the survey, the information they provide will be stored automatically and safely on cloud storage.
 The whole survey will take about 15 minutes.

 # 11.2 Describe your data analysis methods, (e.g. statistical analysis, textual analysis, NVIVO, etc.)?

-__CS__ Please help with this one:
-Statistical analysis will be applied to study the survey data.
-To describe the base features of the data, we will use descriptive statistics to present patterns of sociodemographic variables.
-We will also apply regression analysis to examine the relationship between variables of interest to identify associations.
-The results will be presented as a proportion with a 95% confidence interval.
+We will collect only easily categorizable responses, and will study with standard descriptive and inferential statistical methods.

 # 14.18 Discuss any potential benefits to the participants, scientific community and/or society that justify involvement of participants in this study.

 Participants will not directly benefit from this study.
-However, we hope their participation will add to our knowledge to improve health communication and management during public health crises.
+However, we hope that knowledge we again about health communication will provide indirect benefits to the larger population.

 # 14.19 What is your experience with this kind of research?
 Include information on the experience of all individual(s) who will have contact with the research participants or their data.
 If this is student research, include the experience of your supervisor.
 Mention your familiarity with: